kleinerman/dobie/docs/front_end_specs.rst

   HTTP/1.0 200 OK
   Content-Type: application/json
-  Content-Length: 53
+  Content-Length: 51
-  Server: Werkzeug/0.12.1 Python/3.6.0
+  Server: Werkzeug/0.14.1 Python/3.6.4
-  Date: Thu, 13 Jul 2017 18:57:29 GMT
+  Date: Tue, 20 Mar 2018 15:06:13 GMT

   {
-    "message": "Person updated.",
+    "message": "Door updated",
     "status": "OK"
   }

-If "cardNumber" or "identNumber" is in use, the following response will arrive:
+If **doorNum** is in use, the following response will arrive

 **Response:**